- Published date:

 Courses range from half-days to full-day workshops for no more than 15 attendees at a time and are taught mainly by staff members but also external trainers where necessary.
 Example courses include:

-- 101 This is Digital Scholarship
+- 101 Introduction to Digital Scholarship @ British Library

 - 105 Crowdsourcing in Libraries, Museums and Cultural Heritage Institutions

-- 107 Data Visualisation for Historical Collections
+- 107 Data Visualisation for Cultural Heritage Collections

 - 109 Information Integration: Mash-ups, API’s and Linked Data